 Negotiate rules with your teenager

 Negotiate the rules with teenagers—teenagers are a lot more likely to obey the rules if they possess a say within the development of them.
 They’re additionally more likely to obey the rules if they know the purposes behind the rules, so you need to explain to your teenager why you have selected the boundaries you have.
-As children enter into puberty, their behavior could drastically change.
+As children enter into puberty, their behaviour could drastically change.
 Continuously observe what behaviours your youngster has struggles with and assist them in improving these behaviours.
 Also be considerate of how friendships helps their emotional health.

 Allow your teen to take responsibility for their actions

 It’s usually always a great thought to permit the natural consequences to play out within the situation—become supportive, yet allow the teenager to handle the resulting consequences.
 For instance, if the teenager is serving time within after-school detention, make him responsible for contacting his boss to rearrange his working schedule.
-Resist a temptation to bail out your teenager or minimize the consequences.
+Resist a temptation to bail out your teenager or minimise the consequences.
 Keep cash out of your disciplinary methods.
 Do not provide children with cash in order to entice them into doing something, and do not slash their allowance for misbehaviour.
-Figure out additional positive ways of handling the behavioral problems.
+Figure out additional positive ways of handling the behavioural problems.

 Be consistent and follow-through on the agreed consequences